Physical Therapy, Occupational Therapy, and Speech Therapy

 Sara Jacobson, DPT

 Sara is a former high school athlete and college volleyball player who enjoys meeting the therapy needs of patients of all ages.
-Sara has been a physical therapist for more than fifteen years, and enjoys orthopedic and sports medicine rehabilitation.
+Sara has been a physical therapist for more than twenty years, and enjoys orthopedic and sports medicine rehabilitation.
 In addition, she likes to take a "hands on" approach with therapy using manual techniques.
-She and her husband live in Parkersburg with their three young sons.
+She and her husband live in Parkersburg with their three sons.
 Sara enjoys outdoor activities, reading, spending time with family, and following her kids' activities.

-Jeremy Fehrmann, PT, DPT, CLT
+Jeremy Fehrmann, DPT, CLT

 Jeremy has been a physical therapist for 7 years.
 Jeremy played collegiate golf and is certified through Titleist performance institute to reduce injuries associated with golf swing mechanics.
 He enjoys working with a variety of patients to optimize movement to improve the human experience.
 He now lives locally in Grundy Center with his wife and two daughters.